hawk/lux/doc/lux.md

 the same as the dirname of the script file.
 The **environment variable** `LUX_SHELLNAME` is set to `Name`.
-The shell prompt variable `PS1` is set to `SH-PROMPT:` and the first printout of the prompt is automatically matched in a expect manner in order to ensure that the shell is ready for input.
+The shell prompt variable `PS1` is set to `SH-PROMPT:` and the first printout of the prompt is automatically matched in an expect like manner in order to ensure that the shell is ready for input.
 The `Name` may contain variables.
 Shell names beginning with `lux` and `cleanup` are reserved for internal purposes.
 The **environment variable** `LUX_START_REASON` is initially set to `normal`.
 See also `[cleanup]`.